 Each of the Subject-wise Percentiles and Overall Percentile score will be compiled for all the sessions separately and will be called NTA Scores.
-These will be used for the compilation of result and preparation of overall Merit List / Ranking.
+These will be used for the compilation of results and preparation of the overall Merit List / Ranking.

-After the first attempt (January Attempt), NTA scores corresponding to the raw marks obtained by a candidate in each session will be calculated as per procedure explained above.
+After the first attempt (February Attempt), NTA scores corresponding to the raw marks obtained by a candidate in each session will be calculated as per the procedure explained above.

-For declaration of result, the NTA Scores calculated for all the sessions in January Attempt (First Attempt) will be compiled.
-The result for JEE Main January attempt (first attempt) will only have the individual percentile scores for the three subjects – Mathematics, Chemistry and Physics as well as the total percentile score achieved in the January attempt.
+For the declaration of result, the NTA Scores calculated for all the sessions in February Attempt (First Attempt) will be compiled.
+The result for JEE Main February attempt (first attempt) will only have the individual percentile scores for the three subjects – Mathematics, Chemistry and Physics as well as the total percentile score achieved in the February attempt.
 However, the ranks will not be declared.

 NTA will follow the same process to calculate the scores for the April attempt of the JEE Main examination.
 Each candidate that appears in JEE Main April attempt will get the four percentile scores, i.e. three subject level scores (one each for Mathematics, Chemistry and Physics) and one total percentile score.

 Now, NTA will work on the compilation of the Merit List or allocating Ranks to the students who appeared in the JEE main exam.
-NTA will now consider the best of your two JEE Main percentile scores (from January and April 2020 attempt) to prepare the merit list and allocate the suitable rank to each student.
+NTA will now consider the best of your JEE Main percentile scores (from March and April 2022 attempt) to prepare the merit list and allocate the suitable rank to each student.

 There may be some candidates with the same percentile score.
 To ensure that these ties are resolved, the candidates will be ranked in the following order: